droveda/az-204-study/NOTES02.md

 OpenID Connect (OIDC) extends the Oauth 2.0 authorization protocol for use as an additional protocol.
 You can use OIDC to enable single sign-on (SSO) between your Oauth-enabled applications by using a security token called an **ID Token**.

-### Lab: Asp Net Application - Addint Authentication
+### Lab: Asp Net Application - Adding Authentication
 * Create a new App Net web application
 * Go to Azure and create a new Application Object
   * Microsoft Entra ID -> Default Directory -> left side menu -> App Registration